WHS-Robotics-Engineering-2021-22/RE-3.5.0-Modifying_Resistance/README.md

-# :robot: Assignment Title
+# :robot: 3.5.0 - Modifying Resistance

 ## 🤓 Overview and learning outcomes

-The goal of this lab assignment... 🚀
+We will work with differing levels of resistance in this lab.
+Both series and parallel resistor circuts will be constructed in order to understand how resisotrs function within an electrical system. 🚀

-## First Section
+## Circuit Setup

+Import the

 ### Sub Section